cg2021c/threejs-presentation-indomiegoreng/AreaLight/README.md

 ![arealight](images/window.jpg)

 #### Constructor
-We can create PointLight instance by using this constructor.
+We can create AreaLight instance by using this constructor.
 ```js
 RectAreaLight( color : Integer, intensity : Float, width : Float, height : Float )
 ```